 Design and Durability

-For me a great device includes three different things, design, features and a great eco system for applications and accessories.
-And this was one of the reason why I was a Apple user for a long time, because they offered great design, great hardware features and they had an ecosystem were software and hardware worked perfectly together.
-Microsoft does not disappoint with the Surface line, the first generation was already great and the second generation does not stop there.
-The design of the Surface Pro 2 did not really change, it basically looks the same as the Surface Pro.
-The chassis has still the same size and is made of the VaporMg which looks great.
-But Microsoft did change the kickstand to have a second position so the angle of the display in front of you can have two positions.
+For me, a great device includes three different things, design, features, and a great ecosystem for applications and accessories.
+And this was one of the reasons why I was an Apple user for a long time because they offered great design, great hardware features, and they had an ecosystem were software and hardware worked perfectly together.
+Microsoft does not disappoint with the Surface line, the first generation was already great, and the second generation does not stop there.
+The design of the Surface Pro 2 did not change, and it looks the same as the Surface Pro.
+The chassis was still the same size and is made of the VaporMg, which looks great.
+But Microsoft did change the kickstand to have a second position, so the angle of the display in front of you can have two positions.
 This should make it better if you are using it on your lap.
-After I have seen this in the Surface 2 keynote I was not sure if this really solves the problem.
-But after trying this I have to say this works perfectly.
-I can now work with the Surface Pro on my lab, outdoors, in trains or if I have just a small coffee table in front of me.
+After I have seen this in the Surface 2 keynote, I was not sure if this solves the problem.
+But after trying this, I have to say this works perfectly.
+I can now work with the Surface Pro in my lab, outdoors, in trains, or if I have just a small coffee table in front of me.

 The build quality of the Microsoft Surface Pro 2 is just impressive.
-As a former Apple product user, I am really happy with quality, design and the durability of the Surface Pro 2.
-Microsoft sends here a clear message to his partners and competitors, about quality of tablets and notebooks.
-Everything seems to be at the right place and all buttons and the whole chassis is feeling very “high-class”.
-I really like the size and dimensions of the Surface Pro.
+As a former Apple product user, I am pleased with quality, design, and the durability of the Surface Pro 2.
+Microsoft sends here a clear message to his partners and competitors about the quality of tablets and notebooks.
+Everything seems to be at the right place, and all buttons and the whole chassis is feeling very “high-class”.
+I like the size and dimensions of the Surface Pro.
 The Surface Pro is around 0.53 inches or 13.5mm thin and is 2 lbs or 900g light.
-I was using a Lenovo ThinkPad X1 for a long time until I got my first Surface Pro and I have to say that there is still a hug difference in terms of portability between the Surface Pro and the most ultra books.
+I was using a Lenovo ThinkPad X1 for a long time until I got my first Surface Pro and I have to say that there is still a huge difference in terms of portability between the Surface Pro and the most ultrabooks.

-I can only find one problem, I am using the device as my primary device on the road and if I am working on a customer site, most of the time I get a screen to plug my notebook or Surface in.
-But in some cases this is not possible and working 8-10 hours in front of a 10-inch screen is not really fun.
-So I would really love to see a 12 or 13-inch Surface in the future.
+I can only find one problem, I am using the device as my primary device on the road, and if I am working on a customer site, most of the time, I get a screen to plug my notebook or Surface in.
+But in some cases, this is not possible, and working 8-10 hours in front of a 10-inch screen is not fun.
+So I would love to see a 12 or 13-inch Surface in the future.

 Display and Audio

 The Surface Pro and the Surface Pro 2 has the best screen I have ever used.
-The Surface Pro 2 10.6 inch ClearType Full HD (1920 x 1080) display adds 45% more color accuracy to the screen if you compare it to the Surface Pro screen.
-I cannot really see a difference because for me the Surface Pro screen was already amazing, but for graphic designers and photographers this should be a big deal.
-I don’t really have to mention that the 10-point multi-touch display just works perfectly.
+The Surface Pro 2 10.6 inches ClearType Full HD (1920 x 1080) display adds 45% more color accuracy to the screen if you compare it to the Surface Pro screen.
+I cannot see a difference because, for me, the Surface Pro screen was already amazing, but for graphic designers and photographers, this should be a big deal.
+I don’t have to mention that the 10-point multi-touch display works perfectly.

-One of the most underestimated features of the Surface Pro and the Surface Pro 2 is the integrated digitizer pen, which allows you to use digital Ink.
-The Surface Pro comes with a digitizer pen which is perfect to take notes with OneNote and other stuff.
-As I mentioned I am using the Surface Pro at work and at university.
-At university I am using the pen mostly to take notes and mark some important stuff in documents.
-At work I am not only using it to take notes, it’s also great during workshops or presentation, where you quickly want to draw something instead of using a whiteboard or a flipchart.
+One of the most underestimated features of the Surface Pro and the Surface Pro 2 is the integrated digitizer pen, which allows you to use digital ink.
+The Surface Pro comes with a digitizer pen, which is perfect for taking notes with OneNote and other stuff.
+As I mentioned, I am using the Surface Pro at work and university.
+At university, I am using the pen mostly to take notes and mark some important stuff in documents.
+At work, I am not only using it to take notes, but it’s also great during workshops or presentations, where you quickly want to draw something instead of using a whiteboard or a flipchart.
 And for all iPad or Android users, this is not just a normal Pen which buses capacitive touch, which basically is just a simulated finger, this is a digitizer pen which only works with special displays and for example offers pressure sensitivity and automatically deactivates touch input during your writing so you can place your hand on the screen.

-The Audio on the Surface Pro was not bad but it wasn’t good, Microsoft adds Dolby to the Surface Pro 2 speakers which make the sound quality a lot better.
-It’s better than on pretty much all notebooks and tablets I have seen, but still if you love sound you should maybe use some great headphones or external speakers.
+The Audio on the Surface Pro was not bad, but it wasn’t good, Microsoft adds Dolby to the Surface Pro 2 speakers which make the sound quality a lot better.
+It’s better than on pretty much all notebooks and tablets I have seen, but still, if you love the sound, you should maybe use some great headphones or external speakers.

 Ports and Internals

 Microsoft offers some different options when it comes to ports.
-The Surface Pro 2 has Full-size USB 3.0, microSDXC card slot, a Headset jack, a Mini DisplayPort and at the bottom a Cover port for the options like the Touch, Power or Type Cover.
-The position of the ports are the same as on the Surface Pro, so you can use the new announced docking station for both, the Surface Pro and the Surface Pro two.
+The Surface Pro 2 has Full-size USB 3.0, microSDXC card slot, a headset jack, a Mini DisplayPort, and at the bottom a Cover port for the options like the Touch, Power or Type Cover.
+The position of the ports is the same as on the Surface Pro so that you can use the newly announced docking station for both the Surface Pro and the Surface Pro two.

 Heat and Fan Noise

-The Surface Pro 2 comes equipped with a powerful 4th generation Intel i5 processor but even when running some 1080p flash movies or converting some movies it does not really get hot.
-You can feel a little bit of temperature on the back site but this not hot.
-And even if you run some of this heavy workloads you can not hear any fan noise.
+The Surface Pro 2 comes equipped with a powerful 4th generation Intel i5 processor, but even when running some 1080p flash movies or converting some movies, it does not get hot.
+You can feel a little bit of temperature on the back side, but this not hot.
+And even if you run some of these heavy workloads, you can not hear any fan noise.

-The wireless performance of the Surface Pro 2 is just great.
+The wireless performance of the Surface Pro 2 is just excellent.
 I never had any issues or bad performance.

 Type Cover 2

 One of the great new features is the new Type Cover 2.
-I really liked the Type Cover 1 which was a good keyboard.
-The new Type Cover 2 comes with backlit which makes it perfect if you are working low light conditions.
-The backlighting is automatic and turns of if you are not using it.
-If your hover over the keyboard with your hand, the Type Cover will automatically turn on the light again.
-Another change is the size, Microsoft made the Type Cover 2 even thinner and they made the distance you need to press a key to get it to respond even shorter, which makes it an even more comfortable type and quicker experience.
-They also added new color options two the lineup, the Type Cover 2 is available in purple, magenta, cyan and black.
+I liked the Type Cover 1, which was a good keyboard.
+The new Type Cover 2 comes with backlit, which makes it perfect if you are working low light conditions.
+The backlighting is automatic and turns off if you are not using it.
+If you hover over the keyboard with your hand, the Type Cover will automatically turn on the light again.
+Another change is the size, Microsoft made the Type Cover 2 even thinner, and they made the distance you need to press a key to get it to respond even shorter, which makes it an even more comfortable type and quicker experience.
+They also added new color options two the lineup, and the Type Cover 2 is available in purple, magenta, cyan, and black.

 Battery life and Performance

-Well performance was never a problem with the Surface Pro but Microsoft said it did even add 25% more performance and 50% more graphic performance to the Surface Pro 2.
+Well, the performance was never a problem with the Surface Pro, but Microsoft said it did even add 25% more performance and 50% more graphic performance to the Surface Pro 2.
 And that’s not a lie.
-The Surface Pro 2 is just lightning fast and it maybe the most powerful machine I have used so far.
-Of course if you are a graphic designer there are options with more graphic power with dedicated graphic cards, but the question is, do you really need more performance.
-For me this thing is a beast.
+The Surface Pro 2 is just lightning-fast, and it may be the most powerful machine I have used so far.
+Of course, if you are a graphic designer, there are options with more graphic power with dedicated graphic cards, but the question is, do you need more performance.
+For me, this thing is a beast.

-Microsoft promises 75% longer battery life with the Surface Pro 2 if you compare it to the first generation Surface Pro.
-In my tests the Surface Pro 2 does really great.
-During a normal work day I could use the Surface Pro for about 5-6 hours with the Surface Pro 2 I got for the same workloads around 10-11 hours.
+Microsoft promises a 75% longer battery life with the Surface Pro 2 if you compare it to the first-generation Surface Pro.
+In my tests, the Surface Pro 2 does excellent.
+During a typical workday, I could use the Surface Pro for about 5-6 hours with the Surface Pro 2 I got for the same workloads around 10-11 hours.

-The Surface Pro 2 ships with Windows 8.1 Pro which is in my opinion the most productive operating system available at this time.
-Together with Office 365 or Office 2013 this makes it the perfect work machine.
-For me the main applications are OneNote, Outlook, PowerPoint, Lync, RDP and some of the integrated Windows 8.1 apps like Xbox Music or Skype.
-Especially to have both worlds, the tablet and the desktop world together in one system is just perfect.
-There are a lot of tasks which are great to do on a tablet and touch optimized apps, but there are also some tasks which are easier if you can use the mouse, keyboard and standard desktop apps.
+The Surface Pro 2 ships with Windows 8.1 Pro, which is, in my opinion, the most productive operating system available at this time.
+Together with Office 365 or Office 2013, this makes it the perfect work machine.
+For me, the main applications are OneNote, Outlook, PowerPoint, Lync, RDP, and some of the integrated Windows 8.1 apps like Xbox Music or Skype.
+Especially to have both worlds, the tablet, and the desktop world together in one system is just perfect.
+There are a lot of tasks that are great to do on a tablet and touch-optimized apps, but there are also some tasks that are more comfortable if you can use the mouse, keyboard, and standard desktop apps.
 Windows 8.1 brings both worlds together and makes the same experience available on every device.
-If you are using a Windows Phone, a Windows tablet, a notebook, a desktop or with the Xbox on your TV you always get the same experience.
-And with SkyDrive all your documents, photos, videos and settings are synced over all your devices.
-This makes life much easier, in my case I can just sit in front of one of my devices and work without having to worry about coping files.
+If you are using a Windows Phone, a Windows tablet, a notebook, a desktop, or with the Xbox on your TV, you always get the same experience.
+And with SkyDrive, all your documents, photos, videos, and settings are synced over all your devices.
+This makes life much easier; in my case, I can sit in front of one of my devices and work without having to worry about copying files.

 Accessories and Offers

-With the Surface 2 and the Surface Pro 2 Microsoft not only included some great offers like 200GB SkyDrive Storage and 1 year unlimited Skype calls, the also made some great accessories available.
-Besides the next generation Touch and Type Cover they also offer a new Power Cover which extends battery life of your Surface.
+With the Surface 2 and the Surface Pro 2, Microsoft not only included some great offers like 200GB SkyDrive Storage and one year unlimited Skype calls, but they also made some great accessories available.
+Besides the next-generation Touch and Type Cover, they also offer a new Power Cover, which extends the battery life of your Surface.